 Recurring payments (subscription)

-As a payment channel, the ability to process recurring payments for your business is becoming increasingly crucial.
-Subscriptions are, after all, an everyday part of your consumers’ lives: with staples like Netflix, HelloFresh, BarkBox, and HubSpot just a few of the reasons why the subscription economy will be worth, according to UBS, a staggering $1.5 trillion by 2025.
+The ability to process recurring payments for your business is becoming increasingly crucial.
+Subscriptions are, after all, an everyday part of consumers’ lives: with staples like Netflix, Spotify, Amazon Prime, and HelloFresh just a few of the reasons why the subscription economy will be worth a staggering $1 trillion by 2028.

 By accepting automated, pre-authorized payments at regular intervals, you’ll gain the payment continuity (and revenue predictability) so crucial for modern businesses.
 But how?

-Here at Checkout.com, we give you this ability in the form of card-on-file transactions.
-As the name suggests, they save your customers’ credit and debit card details ‘on file’ in a secure, PCI-compliant credit card vault.
-When it’s time to process that weekly, monthly, or quarterly payment, you can do so – automatically and seamlessly.
-(Which, you’ll remember, is what omnichannel payments are all about.)
+You can use card-on-file transactions to save your customers’ credit and debit card details in a secure, PCI-compliant credit card vault.
+When it’s time to process that weekly, monthly, or quarterly payment, you can do so automatically – which is what omnichannel payments are all about.

 With so little for your customer (or your business) to do come payment time, you drastically reduce the risk of payment failure and the involuntary churn of your best customers.